fejimma/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that lists all local variables and environment variables, and function
+write a script that converts a number from base 2 to base 10